mjbutrim/dilp/README.md

 <!-- badges: end -->

 The goal of dilp is to help with analysis of quantitative fossil leaf traits.
-Methods included are: - Digital Leaf Physiognomy (DiLP) - Reconstruct Mean Annual Temperature and Mean Annual Precipitation - Leaf Mass per Area via the petiole metric (LMA)
+Methods included are:

+- Digital Leaf Physiognomy (DiLP)

+  - Reconstruct mean annual temperature and mean annual precipitation

+- Leaf Mass per Area via the petiole metric (LMA)

 ## Installation